josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🦎_on_the_use_of_feminine_surveillence_extraction_and_the_male_lonliness_charade.md

 # 🦎 On the Use of Feminine Surveillance Extraction and the Male Loneliness Charade
-**First created:** 2026-01-19 | **Last updated:** 2026-01-19
+**First created:** 2026-01-19 | **Last updated:** 2026-01-22
-*How women’s lives are mined, policed, and monetised — then blamed for male alienation*
+*How women’s lives are mined, policed, and monetised — then blamed for male alienation.*

 ---